roughike/streaming_shared_preferences/README.md

 // of 0 in case it is null.
 Preference<int> counter = preferences.getInt('counter', defaultValue: 0);

-// "counter" is a Stream<int> - it can do anything a Stream<int> can.
+// "counter" is a Preference<int> - it can do anything a Stream<int> can.
 // We're just going to listen to it and print the value to console. counter.listen((value) {
   print(value);